Dlrickcn/TBLG_Emergent_Environments/3.MolecularDynamics/Readme.md

 This study shows the usage of fix-phonon to calculate the dynamical matrix as well as phonon dispersion curve for TBLG based on a Tersoff potential.

 The files under this directory:
 1) Graphene.bin.20000000  : last output binary file by fix-phonon
 2) data.pos               : LAMMPS input file
 3) pdisp.dat              : phonon dispersion data from Graphene.bin.20000000
- 4) in.disp                : input file to get disp.dat by phana
- 5) in.graphene            : LAMMPS input file
+4) in.graphene            : LAMMPS input file
- 6) log.lammps             : LAMMPS log file
- 7) map.in                 : LAMMPS input file for fix-phonon
+5) map.in                 : LAMMPS input file for fix-phonon
- 8) pdisp.png              : figure of phonon dispersion curves
+6) pdos.png               : figure of phonon DOS curves
-10) plot.disp              : gnuplot script to generate pdisp.eps
+7) plot.pdos              : gnuplot script to generate pdisp.eps
-11) pdisp.gnuplot          : gnuplot script to generate pdisp.eps (auto generated)
+8) pdos.gnuplot           : gnuplot script to generate pdisp.eps (auto generated)

 To run this example, simply invoke:
 -> lmp -in in.graphene -screen none

-Once done, one can use the auxiliary analysing code "phana" to obtain "pdisp.dat" -> phana Graphene.bin.20000000 < in.disp
+Once done, one can use the auxiliary analysing code "phana" to obtain "pdisp.dat" -> phana Graphene.bin.20000000 < in.dos

-And then use the gnuplot script file "plot.disp" to generate pdisp.eps:
+And then use the gnuplot script file "plot.dos" to generate pdisp.eps:
--> gnuplot plot.pdisp
+-> gnuplot plot.pdos

-The resultant ``pdisp.png'' shows the measured phonon dispersion.
+The resultant ``pdos.png'' shows the measured phonon dispersion.

 **Our work is used the details of the code in the [link](https://github.com/lingtikong/fix-phonon/tree/master)**